dj1ch/pico-ducky/README.md

 <br />

 ## Quick Start Guide
 Install and have your USB Rubber Ducky working in less than 5 minutes.
+This fork of the rubber ducky has mouse clicking and moving support as well.

 1. Download the latest release from the [Releases](https://github.com/dbisu/pico-ducky/releases) page.